Launching NASA’s search for life

 Educational Activations

-Working with the mission’s marketing team and science experts, we translated science objectives and engineering concepts into dynamic, accessible, and user-centered touch points supporting analogies and creative activities.
+The result: 40 interactive touch points, spanning banners, signage, handouts, worksheets, models, and posters.
+Partnering with marketing and science experts, we translated science objectives and engineering concepts into dynamic, accessible, and user-centered learning opportunities.

 4 of 8